wirecloud-fiware/ngsi-browser-widget/src/doc/userguide.md

 ##### Output Endpoints

 -   **Selection:** This widget sends an event thought this endpoint when the user clicks on the "Use Button".
-Entities using this operator uses the flat option of the WireCloud API.
+Entities using this widget uses the flat option of the WireCloud API.
 Event data example:

     ```json